RasanenTapio/RasanenTapio/README.md

 ### Hi 👋

-I’m a researcher and a Ph.D. student in economics.
+I’m a senior researcher and a Ph.D. in economics.
 You can check my GitHub Pages [here](https://rasanentapio.github.io/)

 My research interests include family policies and their (sometimes unintended) effects.
-I analyze administrative register data, SQL, R and SAS in my everyday work.
+I analyze administrative register data with SQL, R and SAS in my everyday work.

 ## Tools ##